-I don’t know about you by I hate throwing away my sourdough discard.
-Many see this excess as “waste” but I like to think of it as opportunities to try new recipes.
-Instead of tossing it use your excess starter in these sourdough discard recipes.
+I don't know about you by I hate throwing away my sourdough starter discard.
+Many see this excess as “waste” but I like to think of it as an opportunity to try new recipes.
+Instead of tossing it use your discarded sourdough starter in one of these amazing recipes.